Elmykekillin/Pokedex/README.md

 # Pokedex
-Pokedex using pokeApi using Axios
+Pokedex using pokeApi based in Axios request
+First 150 pokemons